fivequarters/q5/docs/fusebit-editor.md

 {: .no_toc }
 <!-- prettier-ignore-end -->

+The Fusebit editor provides a browser-based IDE for editing Fusebit functions.

 All public releases of the Fusebit editor are documented here, including notable changes made in every release.
 Editor releases follow the [Semantic Versioning 2.0 specification](https://semver.org/).
 For more information on the Fusebit versioning strategy, see [here](http://fusebit.io/docs/integrator-guide/versioning).

 <!-- prettier-ignore -->